Amity University-Noida MBA Admissions 2026

 3. Average of an AP of odd terms is always its middle term.

-4. In general case, Average of an AP is Average of its first and last term.
+4. In general case, Average of an AP is the average of its first and last term.

 5. Average of an AP of even terms is average of its two middle terms.